Subplot Ideas: Enriching Your Main Plot with Layers

 Subplots Build Emotional Layers

-Subplots Introduce Conflict and Complication
+Subplots Add Conflict and Tension

 Plottr makes subplot planning visual and easy to manage.